chenjd/azure-openai-gpt4-voice-chatbot/README.md

 # azure-openai-gpt4-voice-chatbot

-In project, we’ll explore how to integrate Azure OpenAI service and Azure Speech service to create a chatbot that users can interact with via voice.
+This project demonstrate the integration of Azure OpenAI service and Azure Speech service to create a chatbot that users can interact with via voice.

 [![Alt text](https://img.youtube.com/vi/I08pmoEMiqU/maxresdefault.jpg)](https://www.youtube.com/watch?v=I08pmoEMiqU)